telerik/blazor-docs/components/sankey/elements/tooltip.md

 To use the templates, declare a `<SankeyTooltip>` tag as a direct child of `<TelerikSankey>`.
 Add the desired template inside the `<SankeyTooltip>` tag.

->tip The Sankey chart also exposes the [`SquareSymbol`](/blazor-ui/api/Telerik.Blazor.Components.Sankey.Tooltip.SquareSymbol) from the default Tooltip as a standalone component in case you want to include that in the template.

 ## Link Tooltip Template

 The `LinkTemplate` controls the content of the Tooltip that will appear when the user hovers a link.
 The `NodeTemplate` exposes a `context` of type